 This article will show you how to record all your email campaigns sent from Gmail and Google Sheet in your Salesforce account.
 As a result, all Gmail conversations with your sales leads will be automatically saved into Salesforce.

 Salesforce lets you log your email campaigns sent from Gmail into your Salesforce account.
-You will then be able to access at a glance all the Gmail conversations you had with your prospects or clients.
+You will then be able to access all the Gmail conversations you had with your prospects or clients at a glance.

 The following steps will explain how to save all emails sent with YAMM in Salesforce.